Caffeine Sleep Impact Calculator

 Optional mini-game: Caffeine Cutoff Challenge

-Want a faster way to feel the tradeoff behind the formula?
-This optional canvas mini-game turns the calculator idea into a short scheduling challenge.
+Want a more visual way to see how caffeine timing affects bedtime residuals?
+This optional canvas mini-game turns the same half-life idea into a quick scheduling challenge.
 You place drinks on a timeline before bed.
 Later choices score more focus points, but earlier choices leave less caffeine at bedtime.
 The game uses the half-life and threshold you entered above, with a small minimum threshold so every round stays playable.

 Score0